 Why today?
 Because today marks thirty years since the passing of the man who changed the future of technology with his mad, rebellious passion, vision, and adamant refusal to conform to standards, a passion that later became what we know today as Honda.
 Ladies and gentlemen, Soichiro Honda (本田 宗一郎).

-An innovator and a rebel committed to his cause, Soichiro is of humble origins – born in a village in the Hamamatsu region of Shizuoka, Japan, on an autumn day – on 17 November 1906 to hard-working and tenacious parents.
+An innovator and a rebel committed to his cause, Soichiro is of humble origins –born in a village in the Hamamatsu region of Shizuoka, Japan, on an autumn day, on 17 November 1906, to hard-working and tenacious parents.
 His father, Gihei – a blacksmith by trade – is the one who instilled in Soichiro his initial passion for machinery.
-From his mother – Myka – he inherits his tenacity, determination, and exaggerated curiosity, the character traits shared by both strengthen his character in the years to come.
+From his mother, Myka, he inherits tenacity, determination, and an exaggerated curiosity; the traits shared by both strengthen his character in the years to come.

-Soichiro was a stubborn man, a misfit to the canons of society, a visionary and a dreamer, stubbornly refusing to conform to the current norms of society, as he did not see their point or purpose, and he – in his righteous cause – was not helped by them, and even more so by them putting obstacles in his way; perhaps that is why he is even today remembered as a rebel.
+Soichiro was a stubborn man, a misfit within society’s conventions, a visionary and a dreamer, stubbornly refusing to conform to society’s current norms because he did not see their point or purpose.
+He – in his righteous cause – was not helped by them, and even more so by their putting obstacles in his way; perhaps that is why he is even today remembered as a rebel.
 But despite all these aspects that would easily pass as flaws in the eyes of many, the proof of Honda’s success today reflects the truth behind the passion.

-He refused to accept conventional schooling – which is not surprising if we consider all I mentioned above about his personality.
-He left school after only eight years of study, at the age of 15, despite his parents’ efforts to convince him to continue on this path.
+He refused to accept conventional schooling, which is not surprising given all I mentioned above about his personality.
+He left school after only eight years of study, at age 15, despite his parents’ efforts to convince him to continue on this path.

 soichirohondayoung

-Already with some experience from his teenage years spent in his father’s bicycle workshop, Soichiro sets off for the great metropolis of Tokyo, enlisting as an apprentice in a reputed auto mechanic workshop – Tokyo Art Shokai.
+Already with some experience from his teenage years spent in his father’s bicycle workshop, Soichiro sets off for the great metropolis of Tokyo, enlisting as an apprentice at a reputable auto mechanic shop – Tokyo Art Shokai.

-The workshop was among the most famous in Tokyo, and that certain apprentice position was one of the most coveted positions at the time.
-Soichiro coped brilliantly, and what’s more, the owner of the workshop – Yuzo Sakakibara – noticed him quite quickly; no wonder because Soichiro showed not only devotion to his craft or hard work but also enthusiasm, passion, and the power to improvise when the situation demanded it, without a real strong interest in the financial side, as happens to an ordinary man.
+The workshop was among the most famous in Tokyo, and that apprentice position was among the most coveted at the time.
+Soichiro excelled, and what’s more, the owner of the workshop – Yuzo Sakakibara – noticed him quite quickly; no wonder, since Soichiro showed not only devotion to his craft and hard work but also enthusiasm, passion, and the ability to improvise when the situation demanded it, without a strong interest in the financial side, as an ordinary man might.
 And Yuzo knew how to appreciate value and talent when he discovered it.

 Tokyo Art Shokai